a4my/a4my/README.md

 I started studying web development part-time, after work and during my weekends, in May 2020.
 And a year later, I quit my job to study web development full time.

-Fast forward to March 2022, I landed my first junior developer role at PageSuite in Ashford where I started learning and working with Angular.
+Fast forward to March 2022, I landed my first junior developer role at PageSuite in Ashford where I started learning and working with Angular, Sencha Touch, C#, AWS and more.

 </details>